goyalparth61-netizen/Cipher-Room/README.md

 ### **Year 2042**

-A secret underground cyber research facility suddenly goes silent.
+A secret underground cyber research facility suddenly loses all communication.

-No signals.

-No communication.

-No survivors.

-Only encrypted files remain.
+Its servers have been encrypted.

+Its security systems have failed.

+No one knows what happened inside.

 The world's last defensive Artificial Intelligence —

 ## **ARES**

-has detected abnormal activity inside the facility.

-Unable to investigate alone, ARES recruits elite cyber analysts to uncover the truth.
+has detected suspicious activity and recruited elite cyber analysts to uncover the truth.

-You are one of them.

 Your mission is simple...

-🔍 Investigate the Facility
+- 🔍 Investigate the Facility

-🔐 Recover Classified Files
+- 🔐 Recover Classified Files

-🧩 Solve Every Puzzle
+- 🧩 Solve Cybersecurity Challenges

-🚪 Escape Before Lockdown
+- 🚪 Escape Before Complete Lockdown

-But remember...

 > **Every room hides a secret.**